Be sure to hit [RE-LOAD] or [REFRESH] often.

 To bid on minerals in our auctions, you must be at least 18 years of age.
 People under 18 are not legally responsible for their actions and can not form a legally binding contract (which bidding in an auction is) with an adult in accordance with all applicable laws.
 To verify your age, you will have to provide a valid credit card number when you register.
 Sorry but NO EXCEPTIONS

--3- All specimen bids must be in whole United States dollar amounts.
-That is entered bids must be $2, $35, $88, $235, etc. No bid will be accepted that has cents included such as: $32.34, $4.39, $145.77, etc. There are minimum increments but no maximum increment.
+-3-When you are ready to enter a bid you will have an option to make it a proxy bid.
+Consider the maximum amount you would be willing to pay for this specimen.
+Check the proxy bid box and the programming will enter bids on your behalf using the minimal bid increment for this system.
+All specimen bids must be in whole United States dollar amounts.
+That is entered bids must be $2, $35, $88, $235, etc. No bid will be accepted that has cents included such as: $32.34, $4.39, $145.77, etc.

--5-The auction is fully automated and will become a live auction at the start of the closing (see the posted time in the box on the left side of the screen for start and closing times).
+-7-The auction is fully automated and will become a live auction at the start of the closing (see the posted time in the box on the left side of the screen for start and closing times).
 You will be bidding against other people in real-time.

--6-If you enter a bid that is smaller than the most recent bid received you will be returned to the bidding entry area with a note indicating that the bid entered is less than the existing bid.
-This can happen frequently during the close of the auction meaning that you may have seen a bid at one level, entered a bid which is higher than the last seen by you but it will be rejected because someone else has entered a higher bid in just the past few seconds.
+-8-If you enter a bid that is smaller than the most recent bid received you will be returned to the bidding entry area with a note indicating that the bid entered is less than the existing bid.
+This can happen frequently during the start or close of the auction meaning that you may have seen a bid at one level, entered a bid which is higher than the last seen by you but it will be rejected because someone else has entered a higher bid in just the past few seconds.
 It is recommended that you hit your browser refresh button frequently while you are logged on as bid levels change frequently - especially during the closing period.
 During the closing numerous bids are frequently entered for the same specimen at or nearly at the same time.
 The programming has only one bias: the first bid successfully entered is the bid that counts.

--7-Winning bids for the offered specimens are determined after 10 minutes has passed from the start of the close or 10 minutes after the last bid received after the auction has started closing.
+-9-Winning bids for the offered specimens are determined after 10 minutes has passed from the start of the close or 10 minutes after the last bid received after the auction has started closing.
 All of the specimens may not close at the same time, as bidding activity will determine the final closing times on a specimen-by-specimen basis.

--8-If no bid is entered for a given specimen during the first 10 minutes after the start of the closing the current high bid for that specimen will be awarded the rock.
+-10-If no bid is entered for a given specimen during the first 10 minutes after the start of the closing the current high bid for that specimen will be awarded the rock.

--9- If a new bid is received before the 10 minutes expires then the clock is reset for that given specimen to close 10 minutes from the time the bid was entered.
+-11- If a new bid is received before the 10 minutes expires then the clock is reset for that given specimen to close 10 minutes from the time the bid was entered.
 The specimen will not be declared sold until 10 minutes has passed since the last bid entered after the auction starts to close.
 The auction for a given specimen will close exactly 10 minutes after the last bid or the start of the closing.
 If you wait until the last possible moment it is most probable that your bid will enter the system too late.
 If you want to bid on a specimen don't delay!
 Do it!

--11- After the auction has closed, all bidders will be notified by email.
+-13- After the auction has closed, all bidders will be notified by email.
 You will be contacted by the dealer who placed the mineral specimen up in the auction.
 They will direct you to their payment and shipping information page.
 The transaction for each specimen is with the dealer that placed the item in the auction.
 I will not act as a central shipping location for specimens won from more than one dealer per auction.

--13-If I detect that a participant is willfully trying to harass another participant the offending participant will be warned and asked to cease.
+-15-If I detect that a participant is willfully trying to harass another participant the offending participant will be warned and asked to cease.
 If they continue to a second infraction their bids will be revoked and they will be barred from all future auctions.